 The hydrograph of the combined springflow at Barton Springs, as indicated by the USGS gage, for the reporting period is shown in Figure 6.
 The USGS gauge 08155500 at Barton Springs provides real-time flow data at 15-minute intervals.
 To calibrate the Barton Springs rating curve, USGS staff use an Acoustic Doppler Velocimeter (ADV) for field measurements every 8 weeks.
-In June 2022, the USGS gauge began reporting springflow below 38 cubic feet per second (cfs) or the Stage 2 Alarm Drought threshold.
-Subsequently, in October 2022, the flow was reported at or below 20 cfs - meeting the Stage 3 Critical Drought threshold.
+In August 2023, the USGS gauge began reporting springflow below 14 cubic feet per second (cfs) or the Stage 4 Exceptional Drought threshold.
 These unusually low flows pose a challenge, as there are few historical data points to effectively calibrate the gage.
 This combined with City of Austin staff activities managing water output at the pool to protect the endangered Barton Springs and Austin blind salamanders has resulted in inaccuracies in the gage's data on spring flow.
 In response, District staff, in collaboration with the City of Austin and USGS staff, initiated monthly field measurements of Barton Springs flow.
 This increased frequency aims to ensure a more regular verification of gauge accuracy.
 In addition to measurements with an ADV during periods of low flow, BSEACD staff employed a SonTek RS5 Acoustic Doppler Current Profiler (ADCP), to explore enhanced techniques for precisely gauging the flow of Barton Springs.
-Through further testing and measurements, BSEACD could acquire this instrumentation for future measurements.
+Additional testing and measurements are needed; however, BSEACD could acquire this instrumentation to enhance measurement accuracy and capability for future measurements.